shankarkool/WeatherData/README.md

 # TOY WEATHER SIMULATOR #

 Toy weather simulator generates weather data for the given locations.
-It uses Machine Learning Techniques to predict the weather condition from the model.
+It uses Machine Learning Techniques to predict the weather condition from the model...

 WeatherData.py        - Generates dataset for creating a model